 You can use the Communications System Toolbox™, Simulink® Coder™, and Embedded Coder® products together to generate code that you can use to implement your model for a practical application.
 For instance, you can create an executable from your Simulink model to run on a target chip.
 This chapter introduces you to the basic concepts of code generation using these tools.
-For more information on code generation, see Select and Configure Compiler or IDE.
+For more information on code generation, see Select and Configure C or C++ Compiler or IDE (Simulink Coder).

 There are a few Communications System Toolbox blocks that generate code with limited portability.
 These blocks use precompiled shared libraries, such as DLLs, to support I/O for specific types of devices and file formats.
 To find out which blocks use precompiled shared libraries, open the Communications System Toolbox Block Support Table.